karthika35/DesignProjectApp-IONIC/README.md

 # DEsignProjectApp
-mobile application for tour guide app
+mobile application helps to find out the nearest tourist attractive places near to you and give information about the places

 ## installation
    os- windows 10,